mazdakdev/mazdakdev-wp/README.md

-mazdakdev
+mazdakdev-wp
 =========

-A custom theme based on \_tw
+A custom theme for wordpress based on tailwind created using \_tw

 ## Installation